rdwrome/rdwrstrudelworkshop/README.md

 - pitch: lowest frequency of a complex, periodic sound wave (i.e. what you sing when you're trying to sing "with" something)
 - timbre: higher frequencies in a complex, periodic sound wave (i.e. how you can tell your voice is different than the thing you're trying to sing with)
 - synthesis = process of making something 'synthetic' (human-made) with a 'synthesizer'
-- sequence = a repeating pattern where order matters (typically they're 8 or 16 steps against a computer clock)
+- sequence = a repeating pattern where order matters (typically with synthesizers they're 8 or 16 steps against a computer clock)
 - source: a synthesized sound or sequence you are going to change into something else
 - modifier: something you're using to change the amplitude, pitch, or timbre of synthesized sound or a pattern
 - patch: how parts of a synthesizer are connected in terms of source and modifiers